bshepherdson/fcc/portable/README.md

 The C code implements a robust (not at all minimal) set of primitive functions for Forth.
-This enables the resulting Forth system to run on more or less any machine we have GCC (see Portability below).
+This enables the resulting Forth system to run on more or less any machine where we have GCC (see Portability below).

 There is of course an associated library written in Forth itself.
 It is intended that this library use words hiding the system details (eg. `>CODE`, `CELLS`) so